Ficool

 "What are you talking about?
 I know I've gone a little overboard with you, but I wasn't too harsh," confessed Solisia, concerned about him.

 Everyone looked there.
 No one was present.
 They were watching him with even bigger concern.
 The youth grabbed his shirt and bit his left hand with full force.
-The hallucination was going away.
+The hallucination was fading away.
 The blood was pouring down.
 Plop, plop — it was dripping down, smudging away on his boots.
 The pain was great, but he endured it.
 He preferred to suffer physically rather than mentally.

 "I must have been tired.
 I saw something, but I guess it was my own imagination.
 Sorry for the inconvenience.
 I'm going to sleep.
 Bye," he told them, going to his tent and leaving them puzzled.

 "Wait!
 Your hand, why did you bite it?" asked Udania, grabbing it.
-You could tell by her look she was most concerned by it.
+You could tell by her look that she was most concerned by it.

 "Oh, merciful Poseidon!
 Grant me the power to heal the sick."